devaneereid/Sprint-Challenge--JavaScript-WEB25/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach` is used to execute code on every element in an array, and will not change the array.
+And `.map` will return a new array.

 2. What is the difference between a function and a method?

+    A function is an object, and a method is a function that belongs to the object.

 3. What is closure?

+    Closure in an inner function that can access things outside of the function that belongs to the object.

 4. Describe the four rules of the 'this' keyword.

+    (1) Window Binding is a basic value found outside of the function.
+It's the default used if no other rules apply to "this" keyword.
+    (2) Implicit Binding is the most common rule used.
+It only applies to objects with methods.
+When the function is invoked it's referring to the left of the dot of "this" keyword.
+    (3) New Binding uses the new keyword, creates a new object and "this" keyword points to it.
+    (4) Explicit Binding allows us to explicitly state "this" keyword in any function.
+It's a call or apply method that points to what it's trying to define.

 5. Why do we need super() in an extended class?

+    Super is used as a function in the extended classes so it can call on (and use) the parent attributes.

 ## Project Set up